knative/docs/docs/eventing/samples/kafka/source/README.md

 * CA Certificate
 * Client Certificate and Key

-KafkaSource expects these files to be in pem format, if it is in other format like jks , please convert to pem.
+KafkaSource expects these files to be in pem format, if it is in other format like jks, please convert to pem.

 1. Create the certificate files as secrets in the namespace where KafkaSource is going to be set up
    ```